alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 When you choose to start a Flight Compute cluster from AWS Marketplace, you will be prompted to answer a number of questions about what you want the environment to look like.
 Flight will automatically launch your desired configuration based on the answers you give.
 The questions you'll be asked are the following:

  - **Stack name**; this is the name that you want to call your cluster.
 It's fine to enter **"cluster"** here if this is your first time, but entering something descriptive will help you keep track of multiple clusters if you launch more.
-Naming your cluster after colours (red, blue, orange), your favourite singer (clapton, toriamos, bieber) or Greek legends (apollo, thor, aphrodite) keep things more interesting.
+Naming your cluster after colours (red, blue, orange), your favourite singer (clapton, toriamos, bieber) or Greek legends (apollo, thor, aphrodite) keeps things more interesting.
 Avoid using spaces and punctuation, or names longer than 16 characters.

  - **ComputeAutoscaling**; enter a **0** (zero) in this box to disable auto-scaling of your cluster compute nodes, or enter a **1** (one) to enable auto-scaling.